abbreviatedman/spellbound/data/quotes.md

 31
 00:02:14,976 --> 00:02:18,027
-or I'm in the wrong, uh...
+or I'm in the wrong, uh…

 32
 00:02:40,835 --> 00:02:44,336